-Course Objectives: To introduce the student to the basic physical laws of oscillators, electromagnetic waves, wave optics, lasers, and quantum mechanics, solid-state physics, thermodynamics etc. and demonstrate their applications in technology.
+Course Objectives: To introduce the student to the basic physical laws of oscillators, electromagnetic waves, wave optics, lasers, solid-state physics, thermodynamics etc. and demonstrate their applications in technology.
 To introduce the student to measurement principles and their application to investigate physical phenomena.